JetBrains/ideavim/doc/set-commands.md

                                       select mode and removes selection.
                    stopvisual         Using a NOT-shifted special[1] key stops     - IdeaVim ONLY visual mode and removes selection.
-                   acontinueselect    Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but in select mode
+                   continueselect     Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but in select mode
                                       acts like startsel is enabled
-                   acontinuevisual    Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but in visual mode
+                   continuevisual     Using a shifted arrow key doesn't       - IdeaVim ONLY start selection, but in visual mode
                                       acts like startsel is enabled